-- Corner description specifics (section, township, range, base & meridian) - Date of field work - Name(s) of individuals involved in the field work - A complete description of accessories (original and added) and their relationship to the corner, with bearing/distance ties (Field Procedures 1.3). - A reference to the ROS filing/recording number if an ROS is required - Horizontal Coordinate Values and units (feet/meters)---State Plane (horizontal datum/projection) as well as Lat/Lon (Field Procedures 1.4.1 and 1.4.2). - Elevation Values and units (feet\meters)---Vertical Datum (Field Procedures 1.4.1 and 1.4.2). - Stamp\seal of the surveyor certifying the work - Photo(s) of the corner monument (showing markings) - A sketch or graphical representation of the general corner vicinity showing existing features near the corner with accessories found or set (Field Procedures 1.6.5). - Any additional information that describes the corner monument location that may help a surveyor or property owner locate the monument.
+- Corner description specifics (section, township, range, base & meridian) - Date of field work - Name(s) of individuals involved in the field work - A complete description of accessories (original and added) and their relationship to the corner, with bearing/distance ties (Field Procedures 1.3). - A reference to the ROS filing\recording number - Horizontal Coordinate Values and units (feet\meters)---State Plane (horizontal datum\projection) as well as Lat\Lon (Field Procedures 1.4.1 and 1.4.2). - Elevation Values and units (feet/meters)---Vertical Datum (Field Procedures 1.4.1 and 1.4.2). - Stamp\seal of the surveyor certifying the work - Photo(s) of the corner monument (showing markings) - A sketch or graphical representation of the general corner vicinity showing existing features near the corner with accessories found or set (Field Procedures 1.6.5). - Swing tie distances must be shown from at least 3 existing features, or installed rebar. - Any additional information that describes the corner monument location that may help a surveyor or property owner locate the monument.

-THE RECORD OF SURVEY PLAT
+THE RECORD OF SURVEY PLAT (Final Deliverable Requirement)